AzureCosmosDB/azure-cosmos-mcp-server-samples/python/README.md

 ## Contributing

 We welcome contributions!
-This is the first Python-based Cosmos DB MCP server, and there's room for improvement.
+This is the first Python-based Azure Cosmos DB MCP server, and there's room for improvement.

 ### How to Contribute